\(p\)-value and Bayesian Hypothesis Testing#

 col = "red", lty = 2, lwd = 2)

-Summary of what we just did for ONE gene:
+What we did for ONE gene above:

 Tested 25 SNPs for association with expression

-Ran 1,000 permutations to generate null distribution
+Permuted expression labels to generate null distribution

-n_genes <- 100 # Number of genes tested genome-wide
+n_genes <- 100

 set.seed(72)